Sirocco by Lucien Lelong: launched in 1934. The name comes from the warm wind that blows off the Sahara.

 So what does it smell like?
 It is classified as a "dry, woody, leafy mossy" floral oriental fragrance with "a lemon verbena tang."

-- Middle notes: Provencal lavender, Ethiopian frankincense
+- Middle notes: Tunisian orange blossom, Provencal lavender, Ethiopian frankincense, Grasse rose, Grasse jasmine, Florentine orris

 Bottle:

-Presented in a twisted glass bottle designed by John Buckingham.- Ref.
+- Ref.
 No. 1 - 1/4 oz bottle stands 2.75" tall

 - Ref.
 No. 2 - 1/2 oz bottle stands 3.25" tall.